 Should I remove the print from the frame to compare baryta and matte-rag paper?
 Only if it is clearly safe.
 Start with framed front, back, and angled-light photos first.
 If the package looks sealed, fragile, or the print appears close to the glazing, let the specialist advise before opening anything.

 What should I read next on FAIR after this checklist?
-Use the gloss-versus-luster-versus-satin checklist for broader sheen language, the print-process and paper-surface checklist for wider process clues, and the resin-coated-versus-fiber edge checklist when support construction and thickness are part of the question.
+Use the gloss-versus-luster-versus-satin checklist for sheen language, the print-process and paper-surface checklist for wider process clues, and the resin-coated-versus-fiber edge checklist when support construction and thickness matter.